Wednesday, May 18, 2011

 When Bette Davis made herself the object of every man's desire in her films, for another contrast aside from Marlene, it was fascinating because she wasn't remotely hot (post, say, 1935) and didn't try to hide her psychotic intensity.
 If she dreaded getting old, she'd just scream at the mirror in full Baby Jane make-up until the madness passed.
 Bette was so cool she even made films like THE STAR (above, with Oscar and Jim), which spoke to the tragic absurdity of actresses clinging onto juvenile roles long past their prime.
 In short, Davis embraced her own ridiculousness with the tenacity of a boxer, the type so used to punches they don't even flinch when enduring a flutter of sharp jabs to the kisser

-THE TOURIST screams for a Davis, or even a Joan Collins.
+THE TOURIST screams for a Davis or a Dietrich or even a Joan Collins.
 Lacking one, it insists we believe its phony emotional catharses and triple crosses; it prefers we swoon at Jolie's perfume ad acting while it itself remains steadfastly cynical (the final line is as shameless a piece of subtextual vanity as I've ever heard).
-When the climax of a film involves the heroic self-sacrifice of actually paying back taxes, you know you're watching a film made by people who've never flown coach or cooked their own food, or been chased by the cops, or slept on a floor, or drank Piels--a beer so bad you can only drink it ice cold via funnel--but who nonetheless think they know plenty about life.
+When the climax of a film involves the heroic self-sacrifice of actually paying back taxes, you know you're watching a film made by people who've never flown coach or cooked their own food, let alone been chased by the cops, or slept on a floor, or had to drink beer so bad it could only be ingested via a chilled funnel.
+I refer of course to nasty-ass Piel's, Milwaukee's Best.

 Maybe that's the alchemical transubstantiatory rub: this is a film where rich people fool each other into thinking they're poor - like internet dating in reverse.
 But the film itself hasn't fooled anyone (it bombed), least of all the Cult d'Jolie.
 Our baby is a dinosaur now, with an array of war orphan leeches draining her charisma daily.
 Will we ever get her back?
 All signs point to no. We're stuck with the waxwork substitute.